 4) Your thyroid is slooooow.
 Your thyroid is a small gland in your neck, and to a large degree it is in charge of your metabolism, or the rate at which you burn food for energy.
 It is possible (in fact, it is quite common) for your thyroid to be functioning at a lower rate than is ideal.
 And before you march off to your doctor to have your thyroid checked – you can have an underactive thyroid without it showing up as abnormal on a test.
 In fact, a slow metabolism is often the first sign that the thyroid isn’t working as well as it should.
 It also pays to bear in mind that the ‘normal’ ranges for thyroid on routine pathology tests are quite broad – meaning that you can be experiencing signs of an underactive thyroid even if your doctor says ‘everything is fine’.
 This is something I see quite a lot of, and I am always on the lookout for signs of underactive thyroid in my clients (particularly those who are experiencing issues with their weight).

 5) Your gut is not happy.
 New and fascinating research is coming to light all the time about our microbiome (ie our unique collection of gut bacteria), and how this is influencing our health – including, quite surprisingly, our weight.
 There is evidence that having an overgrowth of undesirable types of gut bacteria can influence our appetite, and drive us to crave unhealthy foods (‘you are what your microbes eat?’).
 An unhealthy gut microbiome can also be a source of inflammation in the body – which can interfere with effective fat-burning.
-Looking after your gut health by eating plenty of fresh vegetables, drinking water, ensuring regular intake of probiotics (‘good bacteria’), reducing stress and getting some exercise can often go a long way towards helping restore a healthy gut flora.
+Looking after your gut health by eating plenty of fresh vegetables, drinking water, ensuring regular intake of the right strain of probiotics (‘good bacteria’), reducing stress and getting some exercise can often go a long way towards helping restore a healthy gut flora.